zrthstr/fromQEMUtoTCP/README.md

 * https://wiki.osdev.org/Printing_To_Screen
 * https://wiki.osdev.org/Detecting_Colour_and_Monochrome_Monitors

-## v6-tbd
+## v6-longmode
-* learn to read from a FS  ?
+decided to move the longmode code into the mbr.
+So them MBR boots from real mode to protected mode to long mode, then jumps into the kernel that was loaded from disk
 * switch to long mode / 64 bit?

-* lets craft a IDT ?
-* and trigger a fault ?
-* and marvel at out blue screen ?
 reading:
 * https://wiki.osdev.org/Setting_Up_Long_Mode
 * https://wiki.osdev.org/Interrupt_Descriptor_Table

 ## TBD
+* and marvel at out blue screen ?
+* learn to read from a FS  ?
+* and trigger a fault ?
 * paging
 * 64bit longmode
 * read from fs?